Exercise Toys: Top 25 All-Time Active Toys for Kids

 The Razor Scooter was introduced in 1999 and was an instant hit.
-It’s light weight, folding design made it easy to transport almost anywhere.
-Initially marketed toward the youth as a recreational toy, the Razor Scooter has been adopted as a mode of transportation for short distance commuting; It has also broken into the extreme sport scene.
+It’s light-weight, foldable design made it easy to transport almost anywhere.
+Initially marketed toward the youth as a recreational toy, the Razor Scooter has been adopted as a mode of transportation for short distance commuting; It has also broken into the extreme sports scene.
 “Yeah!
 Nice…scoot!”.

 4. Dance Dance Revolution

 Revolution?
-How about more like invasion.
+More like an invasion!
 When Dance Dance Revolution was introduced in 1999 it took over the arcade scene.
-DDR challenges players speed, coordination, rhythm and timing.
+DDR challenges players’ speed, coordination, rhythm, and timing.
 Appealing to far more users that the Nintendo Power Pad ever did, DDR is now played on gaming consoles in households, schools, and even workplaces.